nledford/Pi-Hole-VPS-Tutorial/README.md

 ## Prerequisites

 In order to follow this tutorial you will need to have a VPS with at least 512 MB of memory, although I would personally recommend at least 1 GB if you plan on having a large number of blocklists.
-This guide assumes that you are using Ubuntu 18.04.
+This guide assumes that you are using Ubuntu 18.04 and Pi-Hole Version 4.1.

 Companies like **DigitalOcean** provide [tutorials](https://www.digitalocean.com/docs/droplets/how-to/create/) for creating a VPS on their servers.